-This playlist is curated by Leah Welch, Contributing Writer at No Majesty.
+This playlist is curated by Leah Welch, Culture Editor at No Majesty.

 Songs for a Monday Morning on Spotify.

 Look okay, I get it: the weekend is nowhere near long enough and Friday night seems to basically melt into Monday morning.
 But, Mondays are a necessary evil, and this playlist is designed to make it all a bit easier at the start of the week.
 These aren’t just songs with Monday in the title, mind, these are tunes to actually jump-start your day.